nexodus-io/nexodus/docs/user-guide.md

 ##### Install Script

-The Nexodus agent (`nexd`) is run on any node that will join an Nexodus Zone to communicate with other peers in that zone.
+The Nexodus agent (`nexd`) is run on any node that will join a Nexodus Zone to communicate with other peers in that zone.
 This agent communicates with the Nexodus Controller and manages local wireguard configuration.

 The `hack/nexodus_installer.sh` script will download the latest build of `nexd` and install it for you.
 It will also ensure that `wireguard-tools` has been installed.
 This installer supports MacOS and Linux.
 You may also install `wireguard-tools` yourself and build `nexd` from source.